-- Mexico confirmed 1,378 positive cases of COVID-19 within its borders as of April 1.
+- Mexico confirmed 65,856 positive cases of COVID-19 within its borders as of May 23.
 Authorities continue to investigate additional suspected cases.
-The Mexican Ministry of Health (Spanish) publishes daily updates on the number of cases at the national and state levels.
+The Mexican Ministry of Health (Spanish) publishes daily updates on the number of cases.

-- CONSULAR OPERATIONS: Please see the latest information about the status of consular operations including routine appointments and emergency services.
+- Please see the latest information about the status of consular operations including routine appointments and emergency services.

 Entry and Exit Requirements:

 - The United States and Mexico entered a joint initiative March 21 restricting non-essential travel along the U.S.-Mexico land border to prevent the spread of the COVID-19 virus.
 Non-essential travel includes travel that is considered tourism or recreational in nature.